Kris Carr

 • Raspberries

-In plant-based meals: This Mixed Berry Crisp, a favorite from my Test Kitchen, is perfect if you’re after something sweet.
+This Mixed Berry Crisp is perfect if you’re after something sweet.
 Or, kick off your day with this refreshing Strawberry Ginger Chia Pudding.
 Delish!

 Keep your fridge stocked with fresh and frozen fruit for a variety of recipes.
-And don’t forget dried fruit!
-While they can be packed with sugar, they make great standalone snacks or additions to trail mix (Find my favorite recipe here!).
+Oh, and don’t forget dried fruit!
+While they can be packed with sugar, fruits that are dried sans sweetener make great standalone snacks or additions to trail mix.
+(Find my favorite recipes here!)

 Dried Fruit options: